veera-rapido/insightaxisdb/README.md

 ### Quick Start

-Once the server is running, you can interact with TesseractDB via its REST API:
+Once the server is running, you can interact with InsightAxisDB via its REST API:

 1. Create a user:
 ```bash